 - A place to bring an aspect of your life to the group you want to change or focus on to help bring you closer to your values.

-- Students will attend a 1.5 hour-long training where they learn skills in reflective listening, asking open-ended questions and facilitation.
+- Students will attend a 1.5 hour-long retreat where they learn skills in reflective listening, asking open-ended questions and facilitation.

 - The role of facilitation is shared.